-Join Garrick Chow for an in-depth discussion in this video Shuffling and choosing upcoming songs, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Shuffling and choosing upcoming songs, part of Learning iTunes 12.

 - Let's turn our attention to the center display…at the top of the window again.…We've already seen how you can…click and drag around in the playback indicator…to jump to another part of a song.…And above that we can see the song title…at the top in large lettering.…And below that is the name of the band and the album.…There's actually a lot of stuff you can do…in the center display that's not immediately apparent.…This button on the right shows you…which songs you're going to play next…after the currently playing song.…Now, in this case it's just showing me songs…from the rest of the album in the running order,…which I can see down here.…But if you were playing songs in…an automatically generated or smart playlist,…or if you were shuffling your songs,…this is a way to peek ahead to see…which songs are coming up next.…